-We identified one Phase II head-to-head trial comparing rimegepant to sumatriptan (Marcus 2014).
-The study design and key baseline characteristics of the included patients in Marcus 2014 were similar to the other rimegepant trials described above.
+We identified one placebo-controlled Phase II trial of rimegepant that included sumatriptan as an active control arm .29 However, the trial did not report any statistical comparison between rimegepant and sumatriptan.
 We did not identify any trials comparing lasmiditan or ubrogepant to a triptan.
-As such, our assessment of these interventions versus triptans (sumatriptan and eletriptan) is informed by indirect comparisons.
-We included 21 triptan RCTs that had comparable baseline characteristics to the interventions.61-80 Of the 21 triptan studies, 17 were placebo-controlled trials of sumatriptan, two were placebo-controlled trials of eletriptan and two were head-to-head trials of sumatriptan and eletriptan with placebo arms.
+As such, our assessment of these interventions versus triptans (sumatriptan and eletriptan) is informed by indirect comparisons (i.e. network meta-analysis).
+In all, we included 33 trials (23 triptan RCTs and 10 RCTts of the interventions including the Phase II trial of rimegepant with an active sumatriptan arm) to inform the indirect comparison.
+The 23 triptan RCTs 33-54 had comparable baseline characteristics to the other trials of the interventions described above.
+Of the 23 triptan studies, 18 were placebo-controlled trials of sumatriptan, three were placebo-controlled trials of eletriptan and two were head-to-head trials of sumatriptan and eletriptan with placebo arms.

 As with the lasmiditan and the CGRP receptor antagonist trials, the majority of the included triptan studies were large multicenter studies, conducted in a variety of countries around the world and were focused on the treatment of a single-migraine attack.
-However, we included one trial that evaluated multiple migraine attacks (Pfaffenrath 1998) because it presented data on the first migraine attack separately.
-Patients and investigators were blinded to treatment assignment, and most of the trials permitted the use of rescue medication between 2 and 24 hours after initial dosing, if needed.
+However, we included one trial that evaluated multiple migraine attacks (Pfaffenrath 1998) because it presented data on the first migraine attack separately.45 Patients and investigators were blinded to treatment assignment, and most of the trials permitted the use of rescue medication between 2 and 24 hours after initial dosing, if needed.
 The studies included patients who met the ICHD diagnostic criteria and had inclusion and exclusion criteria sufficiently comparable to the trials of lasmiditan and CGRP antagonist.
 The majority of studies included patients with a history of one to six migraine attacks of moderate to severe intensity per month.
 Most trials excluded patients with cardiovascular disease (e.g., cardiac ischemia, atherosclerosis, cardiac arrhythmia or uncontrolled hypertension).